iris-hep/opendata-higgs-discovery/README.md

 It is not currently possible to run on `binder` as `ServiceX` uses a non-standard port to download data.

-## Plans
+## Plans and Status

-The [issues](/../../issues) describes a list of issues that were encountered as this repository was built.
-As they are worked on, they will slowly be incorporated into this repostory.
+At the talk about 45 TB of data was used for the CMS plot out of the full 70TB.
+Along the way, there were a number of _issues_ discovered with running with datasets that large.
+The [issues](/../../issues) describes a list of issues that were encountered.
+As they are worked on, this repository will be updated to indicate the improvements in running on the full 70 TB dataset.